 MGL, together with Metallgesellschaft AG, is subject to a claim in the High Court of England and Wales by the Chilean state enterprise Corporacion Nacional del Cobre de Chile (""Codelco'').
 Codelco alleges that it was induced to enter into a number of metal contracts with MGL during the period from January 1990 to January 1994 as a result of an alleged bribe of US$1.5 million allegedly paid by Metallgesellschaft AG to a staff member of Codelco.
-Codelco is seeking an enquiry into, and where appropriate rescission of, the relevant contracts and claiming, inter alia, the return of approximately US$13.5 million of premiums and losses paid to Metallgesellschaft AG pursuant to the relevant contracts together with interest.
+Codelco is seeking an inquiry into, and where appropriate rescission of, the relevant contracts and claiming, inter alia, the return of approximately US$13.5 million of premiums and losses paid to Metallgesellschaft AG pursuant to the relevant contracts together with interest.
 The case is vigorously disputed by Metallgesellschaft AG and MGL on the basis that they were not involved in any payment of an alleged bribe and did not take inappropriate advantage in the context of the relevant business transactions.
-Metallgesellschaft AG has agreed to indemnify MGL against any loss suffered in respect of the Codelco claim and has agreed to waive all rights to any claim it may have against any other member of the MG plc group in respect of any losses arising out of the Codelco claim.
+Metallgesellschaft AG has indemnified MGL against any loss suffered in respect of the Codelco claim and has agreed to waive all rights to any claim it may have against any other member of the MG plc group in respect of any losses arising out of the Codelco claim.

 .

-Acquistion of Woolf
+Acquisition of Wolff

+MG plc has committed to purchase the customer base of Rudolf Wolff, a long established LME broker currently owned by Noranda Inc. The deal does not involve a corporate acquisition.
+About 50 employees may be taken on and some physical stock and debtors may also be acquired.
+The key risks are whether the customers will transfer or will fall away.
+MG has done due diligence and has an assessment prepared by Ernst & Young of customer overlap.
+On the basis of that analysis and past experience of similar deals, MG is considering paying between £4million and £8million of goodwill, the final price being a function of the number of clients transferring.
+The actual cash amounts to be paid will be substantially greater than this goodwill amount as payment is to be made for working capital amounts.